sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 Workflow
 -------

-Below is the workflow for creating a KMeans model for clustering the houses.
-It does the following:
+Below is the workflow for creating a KMeans model for clustering the houses which:

 * Reads data from a sample dataset.
 * Prints the result.